permutationlock/libavengraph/README.md

 ## Building the project

-All examples should build with no system dependencies other than a C compiler on any Windows or Linux system.
+The visualization should build with no system dependencies other than a C compiler on most modern Windows or Linux systems.

 To build the build system:
 ```Shell